bmink/sls/README.md

 browsing models, I start with SLS.
 Once I decide to play something, I click through to the album in the Spotify app (or go play the record).

 SLS runs on one of my Raspi servers.
-The library refresh jobs are run every few minutes via a cronjob and the libraries are stored in a Redis database (ie. if I add an album to my library in the Spotify app, it will show up in Redis -- and SLS -- automatically within a few minutes).
+The library refresh jobs are run once an hour via a cronjob and the libraries are stored in a Redis database (ie. if I add an album to my library in the Spotify app, it will show up in Redis -- and SLS -- automatically within an hour).
 The UI itself is done via a CGI program that is served via lighttpd.

 SLS has a few more tricks up its sleeve: